ckuhl/ckuhl.com/resources/blog/flatpages/2018-05-04-out-of-province-intern.md

 tags: [co-op, advice]
 ---

-## Working a co-op in BC when you've never left Ontario

 Last year at the end of November, I got an offer for a co-op placement with a company in Vancouver.
 Starting January second.
 Short notice, but also exciting.